Introduction to Trigonometry

 Sines, Cosines and Tangents for any angle

-Sine, cosine and tangent have been defined here for angles between 0 and 90 degrees.
+On this page we have defined sine, cosine and tangent for angles between 0 and 90 degrees.
 However, sine, cosine and tangent values can be measured or calculated for any angle.
 See Visual Trig Values.